National Sports Report: Cancellation

 In 2002, the NSR was cancelled outright due to declining ratings; FSN opted to instead air two-and-a-half minute news capsules, twice an hour, during primetime programming on nights that did not have live sporting events (beginning at 5:30 PM and continuing to 2:00 AM), as well as four newsbreaks per hour during The Best Damn Sports Show Period, which by this time had become FSN's flagship show (rumors of the NSR's demise in the face of Best Damn's popularity had begun to circulate in December 2001).
 One problem cited in the NSR's demise was the regional setup making it difficult to assess the national audience for the show.
 FSN would not "replace" the show until FSN Final Score debuted on July 3, 2006.

 None of the regional reports exist today, or hardly resemble the original report format.
-In 2002, Cablevision, which owned several FSN affiliates at the time, removed them from the networks they owned at the time, including New York (now still owned by Cablevision as MSG Plus), Chicago (now defunct), Bay Area (now owned by Comcast as Comcast SportsNet Bay Area), and Ohio (now owned by Diamond Sports Group) reports from the air.
-The New England Sports Report remains as a talk show called New England Sports Tonight, later renamed to Boston Sports Tonight, since Comcast's acquisition of the network as Comcast SportsNet New England, though a separate news program called SportsNet Central has since launched.
-In many of the remaining markets, it has been replaced by FSN Live, though in most cases this show is exclusively a team post-game show rather than a regular program, with the team name replacing FSN; news tickers mostly fulfilled the news role for most FSN networks, along with promotions since 2013 guiding viewers to now-former sister network Fox Sports 1's national sports news show (and direct successor to NSR), Fox Sports Live (which has also been cancelled as of 2017).
+When the NSR was cancelled, Cablevision, which owned several FSN affiliates at the time, removed them from the networks they owned at the time, pulling the New York (now known as MSG Sportsnet), Chicago (now defunct), Bay Area (now owned by Comcast as NBC Sports Bay Area), and Ohio (now owned by Diamond Sports Group as Bally Sports Ohio) reports from the air.
+This was due in part to the regional reports not faring well in the ratings on nights without live sports, as well as an advertising recession, forcing Rainbow's hand in cutting their regional reports.
+The New England Sports Report was the longest-lasting of the former RSRs, having evolved into a talk show, New England Sports Tonight (later renamed to Boston Sports Tonight) after Comcast's acquisition of the network as NBC Sports Boston; a separate news program called SportsNet Central later launched (both shows have since ended as of 2023).

+The Fox-owned FSN stations continued with their regional reports for several years; by the mid-2000s, they had been essentially replaced by FSN Live, though in most cases that show was exclusively a team post-game show rather than a regular program, with the team name replacing FSN; news tickers mostly fulfilled the news role for most FSN networks, along with promotions since 2013 guiding viewers to now-former sister network Fox Sports 1's national sports news show (and direct successor to NSR), Fox Sports Live (which has also been cancelled as of 2017).
+FSN successor Bally Sports (now FanDuel Sports Network) debuted The Rally, produced by sister network Stadium, in 2022 to fulfill the role of a flagship news and analysis show.
+On October 1, 2025, it was announced that FDSN would premiere a similar 6 p.m. show, FanDuel Sports Network Countdown Live, on October 27, which will feature contributions from the individual FDSN channels and be hosted by former ESPN anchor Stan Verrett.